HexCorpProgramming/drone-hive-simulator/README.md

 Want to contribute to the project? _Good drone,_ your processing power is an invaluable asset to the Hive.

 * Please fork this repository and make a pull request with your changes.
 We will review as soon as possible.
-* Follow standard standard [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) conventions.
+* Follow standard [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) conventions.
 Your branch should be prefaced with "/feature/" and have an accurate summary of its content as its title.
 * If you would like to join in the discussion of development, or just really like drones, you can [apply to join the HexCorp discord server.](https://www.hexcorp.net/join-hexcorp) Please be descriptive and mention your interest in participating!
 * For a more technical summary of the game, please refer to [CONTRIBUTING.md](https://raw.githubusercontent.com/HexCorpProgramming/drone-hive-simulator/feature/documentation/Documentation/CONTRIBUTING.md)